karhohs/programmers-handbook-and-data-masters-guide/boxes/ubuntu/README.md

 ```

 # Jupyter Hub
+Note that the conda installation will install jupyterhub into the current or home directory.
+Wherever jupyterhub gets installed, remember the path information, because it is necessary for setting up a systemd process for jupyterhub.

 ```
 conda install -c conda-forge jupyterhub  # installs jupyterhub and proxy conda install notebook  # needed if running the notebook servers locally